 In fact, research about convenience stores shows that out-of-stocks could cause a store to lose one in every 100 customers completely.
 Additionally, 55% of shoppers in any store would not purchase an alternate item when their regular product is out-of-stock.
 Other areas where businesses incur expenses or lose sales that inventory control practices and methods could address include:

 - Excess stock

 - Losing goods in the warehouse

-According to David Pyke, co-author of Inventory and Production Management in Supply Chains, now out in its fourth edition, and professor of operations and supply chain management at the University of San Diego, “owners of small and emerging businesses would be stunned to see how much help they can get and money they can save by wisely managing their inventory.
+According to professor and author David Pyke, “Owners of small and emerging businesses would be stunned to see how much help they can get and money they can save by wisely managing their inventory.
 Many small businesses are not rolling in cash, and much of their funding is tied up in their inventory.
 Good practices balance customer demand and management of inventory in the smartest possible ways.”

 At its core, taking stock is just the process of determining what you have and where you store it so that you can evaluate it.
 Not all warehouse control procedures are ideal for every business or for the varying stages of an organization’s growth and development.
 Some methods are too complicated, especially for smaller companies.

 You should be able to use your system to track inventory levels, create orders and send out stock.
 Some basic systems for tracking inventory include:

 Manual: Whether via a ledger or a stock book, manually logging inventory with a pen and paper is the simplest way to track what comes in and goes out.
 Small businesses with few items can get away with using this type of system.
 This system can be challenging because it is an actual record that you cannot mine and use for planning purposes.